 The year is 1561, and Mary Stuart has returned to Scotland.
-Spending most of her childhood in France, Mary (Saoirse Ronan) has decided to come home and claim her throne, the very one her half-brother, James (James McArdle) has been keeping warm in her absence.
-Maybe too warm, as Mary soon find out.
+Spending most of her childhood in France, Mary (Saoirse Ronan) has decided to come home and claim her throne, the very one her half-brother, James (James McArdle), has been keeping warm in her absence.
+Maybe too warm, as Mary soon finds out.

 To prevent a political catastrophe, the men who serve both queens hatch a plan to assuage Mary and control her from the bedchamber.
 Enter Lord Darnley (Jack Lowden), a handsome and dashing fellow who seduces and weds Mary.
 But, when it is discovered Darnley is both gay and a drunk, he falls out of favor with Mary and his puppetmasters.

 Intriguing, yes, but in Mary Queen of Scots, this is all window dressing.
 Director Josie Rourke and writer Beau Willimon have less interest in the backroom politics that drive two countries from war to unity to war again as they do the eternal battle of the sexes.
 It would not be lost on audiences that men can feel threatened by women in power, but neither Rourke nor Willimon are willing to take that chance.
 Never once do they allow the audience to forget that men disdain women in power.
 From a sneering Knox to conspiracies to usurp Mary to casual conversations between ancillary characters who aren’t happy with their station in life, Mary Queen of Scots wants to remind you—and remind you again—men don’t take kindly to being told what to do by a woman.